Analytix-Software-Tools/ftm-cloud/README.md

+# Analytix - Overview
+Welcome to Analytix!
+Analytix is an up and coming cross-industrial AI-powered search engine for connecting users with the products and services they care about.
+The Analytix platform provides support for end users and organizations seeking a means to find the items they need at a detailed degree of specificity.

 # Structure of the Cloud
 This is a FastAPI application that is broken up by domains and services.
 Each domain hosts a router, a controller, and a service.
 Functions for each controller can be found by their corresponding domain in domains -> controllers.
 These controllers generally connect with services which manage the interaction with the database.